-This Introduction to Blueprint Reading course is taught by a licensed architect.
+This online Introduction to Blueprint Reading course is taught by a licensed architect.
 The course will help you understand how a set of blueprint drawings are put together.
 Starting at the very beginning, you will learn about drawing types, scale and the interrelationships between drawings and how project information is conveyed throughout a set of construction documents.

 - Demonstrate an understanding of the inter-relationship between the drawings included in a set of Construction Documents (blueprints).